-The 12 most twisted moments of The 100 (so far)
+The 15 most twisted moments of The 100

 What do you expect from a show about teenagers who were dropped from space onto a radiation-soaked Earth?

-From the moment it debuted in March 2014, The CW's The 100 has constantly put its characters in unimaginable positions.
+From the moment it debuted in March 2014, the CW's The 100 has constantly put its characters in unimaginable positions.
 Survival has meant sacrifice, doing unthinkable things, and making heartbreaking choices.
-Ahead of its seventh and final season premiere, here’s a look back at the most gut-wrenching, twisted moments of the drama’s first six seasons.
+Here’s a look back at the most gut-wrenching, twisted moments of the drama’s seven seasons.

 1. Dropping the 100 to Earth